Los Horcones: Behaviorology movement

-The International Behaviorology Association (TIBA) was founded in 1987.
-TIBA's purpose statement reads, in part, "TIBA is a professional organization dedicated to representing and developing the philosophical, analytical, experimental, and technological components of the discipline of behaviorology, the comprehensive natural science of the functional relations of behavior including determinants from the environment, both socio-cultural and non-cultural, as well as determinants from the biological history of the species".

-In August 1988 three Los Horconans attended the first TIBA convention, which was held at Clarkson University in Potsdam, New York.

-The second TIBA convention was held at Los Horcones in January 1990.
+The International Behaviorology Association (TIBA) held its second convention at Los Horcones in January 1990.
 To accommodate that convention, the Los Horconans built a convention hall and several residential buildings.

-TIBA subsequently changed its name and is today known as the International Society for Behaviorology (ISB).
-The ISB describes itself as "an organization of behavioral materialists who hold that: (a) evolution from nonhuman to human behavior is a continuous physical, biological, and behaviorological process; (b) contingencies evoke, shape, and maintain behavior and its processes with no implied or inferred agency playing a causal role".
-The ISB's twenty-first annual convention was held in Newport Beach, California.
-That convention opened on March 18, 2009, and closed 2 days later on March 20, after a "Memorial Dinner" that celebrated the birth of B. F. Skinner on March 20, 1904.

 Legal structure

 From a legal perspective, Los Horcones is a corporation.
 The corporation's full name is Comunidad de los Horcones.
-It was organized in 1973 and it operates under the laws of the state of Sonora, one of the thirty-one states that together make up the United Mexican States.
-Los Horcones is a particular type of corporation: it is a producer cooperative.
+It was organized in 1973 and it operates under the laws of the state of Sonora.
+Los Horcones is a producer cooperative.

 Location

 The corporation owns a parcel of land that contains approximately 260 acre.
 That parcel is approximately 1,312 ft above sea level.
 The members of Los Horcones live in buildings which are located on that parcel.
-Most of those buildings are grouped together on the southern half of the parcel (see aerial photograph).
+Most of those buildings are grouped together on the southern half of the parcel.
 The parcel is bounded on its northern border by Mexican Federal Highway 16 (Carretera Federal 16).
 The drive from Hermosillo, capital of the State of Sonora, takes about 45 minutes.

+Population

+In 1999, Los Horcones was populated by 13 people: its four founders (two married couples), seven of their children, and two of their grandchildren.
+At the time, children in the community were homeschooled and would often audit university courses in Tucson, Arizona after earning their high-school diplomas.
+Subjects taught to students at Los Horcones included Spanish, English, mathematics, and behavior analysis.